-The following is an edited transcript of a roundtable discussion, which took place via teleconference on May 15, 2014.
+The following is an edited transcript of a roundtable discussion.
 The participants have been provided the opportunity to amend or edit their remarks.

 THE KAVLI FOUNDATION: Materials scientists can combine the atoms of the Periodic Table into an infinitude of specific compositions and they can arrange those compositions into another infinitude of structures.
 A primary conceit of nanoscience is that the nanoscale is special, that understanding and controlling matter on this scale is particularly empowering both in scientific and technological pursuits.
 What is it about 2D materials, just one among many subfields of nanoscience, that makes it stand out for you and others who are moving this field forward?

 DAVID MULLER: When we think of atoms, we think of them as the smallest building units for materials that you can get.
 But you need to build stuff with them.
 I think of 2D materials as stuff that has been thinned down so that you can’t make it any thinner.
 These materials are one atom or one molecular layer thick.
 And so they amount to a new kind of basic building block for entirely new categories of materials.

 TONY HEINZ: To add a little historical comment, there has been much interest and research in quasi-2D materials over the years.
 In particular, in layered manmade structures, like semiconductor quantum wells, we can constrain electrons to one quantum state in the perpendicular direction, but allow free movement along the plane of the layers.
 These systems have revealed fascinating and useful electronic and optical properties.
 We are building on that foundation, but now with different synthetic methods and characterization tools to explore the new regime of atomically thin 2D materials.